 They also charge quite a lot on account of having to lug all of their refreshments all that way.
 So expect to pay a couple of Euros per drink depending on how good your haggling skills are.

-If you’re up for a relaxing few hours with phenomenal panoramas then we’d suggest making a trip to the Bunkers Barcelona an absolute priority on your visit to the city.
+Regardless of how many days you have in Barcelona, if you’re up for a relaxing few hours with phenomenal panoramas then we’d suggest making a trip to the Bunkers Barcelona an absolute priority on your visit to the city.

 Planning on visiting the Bunkers Barcelona?
 Have you got anything else you’d like to ask about this lesser known but mind blowing spot?
 Drop us a note in the comments section below.